Spessard Holland: Gubernatorial campaign

 Holland announced he was running for governor on December 4, 1939, after considering running for U.S. senator but deciding against it.
-His campaign platform called for expanding assistance to the elderly through increasing a tax on horse and dog tracks, making highways safer, continuing a ban on poll taxes for state elections, creating Everglades National Park, giving state financial aid for economic development, regulating salary buyers, repealing the gross receipts tax, and improving working conditions in Florida.
+His campaign platform called for expanding assistance to the elderly through increasing a tax on horse and dog tracks, making highways safer, continuing a ban on poll taxes for state elections, creating Everglades National Park, giving state financial aid for economic development, regulating salary buyers (loan sharks), repealing the gross receipts tax, and improving working conditions in Florida.
 He also pitched himself as being hard on crime but for tourism in the state.
 Holland also identified himself with the progressive policies of the Roosevelt Administration, expressing his support in late 1940 for a number of New Deal measures that he felt had benefited moderate income groups and the middle class such as social security and rural electrification.

 In the initial primary, Holland finished first but failed to attain the required majority of the vote.
 Advancing to a runoff, he faced Francis P. Whitehair, who attacked Holland throughout the runoff campaign.
 Whitehair said in a speech that Holland was a candidate for "'an invisible government' of duPont interests, chain stores, and a fertilizer trust."
 Holland, for his part, charged that Whitehair was a product of a political machine; Whitehair accused Holland of the same thing.

 Holland ended up winning the runoff.
 For the general election, the Republicans nominated John F. Walter as their candidate for governor, but he ended up dropping out; Walter's party then was a distinct minority in Florida.
 Holland ended up winning the general election even more easily than Democrats usually did at the time.